 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Successful launch of dark matter telescope
+Successful launch of dark matter research telescope

 VnExpressVnExpress02/07/2023

-Successful launch of dark matter telescope
+Successful launch of dark matter research telescope

 The launch took place at Cape Canaveral Space Force Station in Florida, US.
 Onlookers applauded as the Falcon 9 rocket carrying Euclid soared high into the sky, with the rocket's first stage separating and landing precisely on a drone ship in the Atlantic Ocean after just eight minutes.

-Scientists believe that dark matter and dark energy make up most of the universe, but humans cannot see these phenomena at wavelengths of light.
+Scientists believe that dark matter and dark energy make up most of the universe, but humans cannot see these phenomena in wavelengths of light.
 Instead, experts can track them through their effects on other objects.

 Illustration of the Euclid telescope in space.
 Photo: ATG/ESA